 One death was reported in Puerto Rico.
 Police said a man in his 50s was swept away Friday by a swollen river in the southern town of Juana Diaz, where rain from Sandy's outer bands has been steadily falling.

-Late Friday afternoon, Sandy was about 60 miles (100 kilometers) north of Great Abaco Island in the Bahamas and 420 miles (670 kilometers) south-southeast of Charleston, South Carolina.
-It was barely still a hurricane, with maximum sustained winds near 75 mph (120 kph) and was moving north at 7 mph (11 kph).
+Late Friday, Sandy was about 90 miles (145 kilometers) north of Great Abaco Island in the Bahamas and 395 miles (635 kilometers) south-southeast of Charleston, South Carolina.
+It was just above the threshold for being a hurricane, with maximum sustained winds of 75 mph (120 kph), and was moving north at 7 mph (11 kph).

 With the storm projected to hit the U.S. Atlantic Coast early Tuesday, the U.S. National Oceanic and Atmospheric Administration warned it could merge with two other systems to become a hybrid, monster storm.

 Government officials in the Bahamas said the storm seemed to have inflicted the greatest damage on Cat Island, which took a direct hit, and Exuma, where there were reports of downed trees, power lines and damage to homes.

 "I hope that's it for the year," said Veronica Marshall, a 73-year-old hotel owner in Great Exuma.
 "I thought we would be going into the night, but around 3 o'clock it all died down.
 I was very happy about that."

 On Long Island, farmers lost most of their crops and several roofs were torn off, legislator Loretta Butler-Turner said.
 The island was without power and many residents did not have access to fresh water, she said.